-Parameter Mandatory or Optional Description -d NAME ordeployment NAME Optional Name of the deployment to use.
+Parameter Mandatory or Optional Description

+-d NAME ordeployment NAME Optional Name of the deployment to use.
 If you do not enter a value, the default deployment is used.

+verbose Optional Enter verbose mode.

 You can also run viocli dbverify -h or viocli dbverify -help to display the parameters for the command.